merenbach/goldbug/README.md

 # gold-bug

-A barebones Go app, which can easily be deployed to Heroku.
+A Web app written in Go to perform encipherment and decipherment of messages using old-fashioned field ciphers.

 This application supports the [Getting Started with Go on Heroku](https://devcenter.heroku.com/articles/getting-started-with-go) article - check it out.

 ## Running Locally